camunda/camunda-docs-manual/content/update/minor/75-to-76/jboss.md

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Upgraded Wildfly Version" class="info" >}}
-The pre-built Camunda 7.6 distribution ships with Wildfly 8 and in addition with Wildfly 10.
+The pre-built Camunda 7.6 distribution ships with Wildfly 8, alternatively with Wildfly 10.
 In particular, Camunda 7.6 is supported on Wildfly 8.2 and 10.1 such that a Wildfly upgrade is not required when migrating from 7.5 to 7.6.

 See the [Wildfly migration guide](https://docs.jboss.org/author/display/CMTOOL/WildFly+8+to+10) for any Wildfly-specific migration notes and procedures.
 {{< /note >}}